 Banco Sabadell in Indonesia

-Banco Sabadell’s relations with banking in Indonesia date back to the 1970s.
+Banco Sabadell’s relations with banking in Indonesia go back to the early 1970s

-During this time it has developed close, solid ties with a broad range of Indonesian banks, meeting the needs of Spanish exporters.
+Over all this time it has developed close and firm bonds with a wide range of Indonesian banks, meeting the needs of Spanish exporters.

-The proximity of the regional office of Banco Sabadell in Singapore, operating in the country since 1990, has enabled it to work in close conjunction with the market and its public and private agents.
+The proximity of the regional office of Banco Sabadell in Singapore, which has been working in the country since 1990, has enabled it to work in close cooperation with this market and its public and private agents.

-Additionally, BS Singapore has strengthened our capacity to work with and advise companies, investors, importers and exporters and is well known in the financial and economic community of the country.
+BS Singapore has also reinforced its our capacity to work with and advise companies, investors, importers and exporters and is well known in the financial and economic community of the country.

-- Commercial advice on the market, local banking and multiple financial products.
+- Commercial advice on the market, local banking and many different financial products.